 |#10||High Card||None of the hands above, relying on the highest card in your hand.|

 The most important strategy and thing to remember when it comes to any poker game is to play responsibly.
 Know what your limit is, keep a budget, do not bet emotionally, and make sure to keep your wits about you.

-Secondly, learning how to play Texas Hold’em is easy; mastering the game is an entirely different ballpark and takes time and practice.
-Anyone can become an expert with the right motivation and dedication to understanding and playing this game.
+Secondly, learning how to play Texas Hold’em and understanding poker rules is easy; mastering the game is an entirely different ballpark and takes time and practice.
+Anyone can become an expert with the right motivation and dedication to understanding and playing this card game.
 Good things take time, be patient, you’ll get it!

 The last important thing to remember, folding is not the same thing as losing.
-When you fold, you only show that you understand the game and how to play it within your limit, especially if you’re playing for real money online.
+When you fold, you only show that you understand the game and how to play it within your limit, especially if you’re playing for cash games or real money online.

 Small blind: Usually half the size of the big blind, the small blind is placed by the player sitting to the left of the dealer.

 Big Blind: Usually the minimum bet, the big blind is placed by the player to the left of that who played the small blind.

 Check: A pass on betting, but still in the game if the next players decide to check as well (note: if just one player wants to raise, it goes back around the table for those to call, raise or fold).